 What it’s good for: Courses and nanodegrees from reputable universities

 There are a few options for users interested in UX design on Coursera.
-They can participate in the UI/UX design specialization program, which takes 8 months to complete with students working about 4 hours a week on the program.
-They participate in a series of programs learning the fundamentals all the way through creating design projects for their portfolio and at the end, they earn a shareable certificate from California Institute of the Arts.
+First, they can participate in the UI/UX design specialization program, which takes 8 months to complete with students working about 4 hours a week on the program.
+They work through a series of programs learning the fundamentals all the way through creating design projects for their portfolio and at the end, they earn a shareable certificate from California Institute of the Arts.
 The specialization costs between $300-$400.

 Students can also take the courses from the specialization in visual elements of UI design and web design strategy or prototyping on their own without the certificate program.
 These courses range from 16-32 hours to complete and cost from $29-$99.